loic425/pole-position-on-the-grid/pages/06_assessment.md

 ---

-Q2: How can you add a Team filter for the F1 drivers' grid?
+Q2: How can you create a Team filter to use it on the F1 drivers' grid?

+Here's the filter we have added on the grid configuration:

 ```php
   ->addFilter(Filter::create('teamName', TeamFilter::class))
 ```

+How to create the filter itself?

 <v-clicks>